posativ/acrylamid/docs/filters.rst

 Markdown
 --------

-Lets write you using Markdown which simplifies HTML generation and is a lot easier to write.
-The Markdown filter uses `the official implementation by John Gruber <http://freewisdom.org/projects/python-markdown/>`_ and all it's `available extensions`_. *Note* that pygments_ is required for codehilite_.
+Lets you write using Markdown which simplifies HTML generation and is a lot easier.
+The Markdown filter uses `the official implementation by John Gruber
+<http://freewisdom.org/projects/python-markdown/>`_ and all it's `available
+extensions`_. *Note* that pygments_ is required for codehilite_.

 Here's an online service converting Markdown to HTML and providing a handy cheat sheet: `Dingus <http://daringfireball.net/projects/markdown/dingus>`_.